Skip to main content

 Short Chain Fatty Acids the Microbial Messengers

-Short-chain (SCFAs) are the primary metabolites produced by the fermentation of dietary fiber by the gut microbiome.
+Short-chain fatty acids (SCFAs) are the primary metabolites produced by the fermentation of dietary fiber by the gut microbiome.
 The three main SCFAs are acetate, propionate, and butyrate.
 These molecules are not just a source of energy for the host; they are also potent signaling molecules that can modulate a wide range of physiological processes.

 SCFAs exert their effects by binding to a class of G protein-coupled receptors (GPCRs), including GPR41, GPR43, and GPR109A, which are expressed on a variety of host cells, including enteroendocrine cells, immune cells, and adipocytes.
 Through their interaction with these receptors, SCFAs can influence the secretion of gut hormones, modulate the immune system, and regulate energy homeostasis.